Sep. 24, 2019

 The straps are set wider apart for the same purpose and they’ll sit closer to the edge of your shoulder–but never fear, the straps of a great Balconette never slip.

 Want to find out if Balconette or Balcony bras are right for you?
-You can try any of our Balconette Bras fear-free with our Perfect Fit Promise: 60 days to wash it and wear it.
+You can try any of our Balconette Bras fear-free with our Perfect Fit Promise: 60 days to try it.
 If you don’t love it, returns are always free.

 Whether you want to call it a Balcony or Balconette Bra, the most important part is that you feel great in it and we think these Balconette Bras will do just the trick: